GradStart 2021 Nursing program

 Pager number: 6751

-Under the program, first-year registered nurses acquire experience and knowledge within a supportive environment, enabling them to become a professional, competent and effective paediatric health care practitioner.
+Under the program, first-year registered nurses acquire experience and knowledge within a supportive environment, enabling them to become professional, competent and effective paediatric health care practitioner.

 The program teaches participants to apply theoretical knowledge to clinical practice in a supportive environment, whilst transitioning to the registered nurse role in a specialist paediatric hospital.
 Its focus is on delivering person-centred care to children and their families.